5 US Destinations to Revisit

 Los Angeles, California

 My first visit ever outside of Canada was a family trip to Los Angeles when I was 12.
-And yes, like a lot of family vacations to the LA area this trip involved visiting Disneyland and Universal Studios.
-I’d love to go back Los Angeles and see some of the sites outside of theme parks.
+Like a lot of family vacations to the LA area this trip involved visiting Disneyland and Universal Studios.
+I’d love to go back to Los Angeles and see some of the sites outside of theme parks.
 Sure I’d check out places like Venice Beach and The Hollywood Walk of Fame.
 I’d also like to see a live show at the Upright Citizens Brigade Theatre or check out a concert at the Walt Disney Concert Hall.
-I have a feeling that it would be a very different trip than the one I took 18 years ago.
+I have a feeling that it would be a very different trip than the one I took when I was a kid.

 There are a lot of states I’ve driven through on road trips, but not spent much time in.
 Aside from a night in Ellsworth, my visit to Maine on a road trip with a friend in 2009 involved seeing the interstate from a car window.
 It was a very rushed trip, and while putting an entire state on this list might be a bit much, but I’d love to go back and spend some more time in Maine.
 Maybe visit Acadia National Park, and spend some time visiting Portland, which looks to have a pretty cool local food scene (we drove through Portland, but didn’t stop there).
 Plus I could eat so many lobster rolls on my next visit to Maine.